WestDRI/wgpages/content/julia1/julia-03-threads-slow-series.md

 ```

 Now every time we get the same result.
 This code is supposed to be much slower: threads are waiting for others
-to finish updating the variable, so with 4 threads and one variable there should be a lot of waiting
+to finish updating the variable, so with let's say 4 threads and one variable there should be a lot of waiting
 ...
 Atomic variables were not really designed for this type of usage ...
 Let's do some benchmarking!

 ## Benchmarking in Julia